Gearbox-protocol/dev-docs/pages/core/multicall.md

 A multicall can have calls that instruct to change various parameters of a Credit Account in Gearbox.
 These typically have the account's Credit Facade as a target and include:

-1. **Adding collateral** - transferring a collateral token from the user to the account and enabling the token;
+1. **Adding collateral** - transferring a collateral token from the user to the account;
 2. **Withdrawing collateral** - transferring collateral from the account to the user;
 3. **Managing debt** - borrowing more from the pool or repaying debt partially or fully;
-4. **Enabling and disabling tokens** - manually enabling and disabling tokens as collateral (for non-quoted tokens only);
-5. **Updating quotas** - increasing and reducing the value of collateral tokens that is counted towards account health;
+4. **Updating quotas** - increasing and reducing the value of collateral tokens that is counted towards account health;
-6. **Adding slippage control** - enabling a slippage control check at the end of the multicall, which ensures that some tokens' balances are not less than expected;
+5. **Adding slippage control** - enabling a slippage control check at the end of the multicall, which ensures that some tokens' balances are not less than expected;
-7. **Updating oracle prices** - some price feeds require on demand updates, which need to be submitted to manage an account that has the associated token (see more [here](../credit/multicall/on-demand-pf));
+6. **Updating oracle prices** - some price feeds require on demand updates, which need to be submitted to manage an account that has the associated token (see more [here](../credit/multicall/on-demand-pf));
-8. **Revoking allowances** - generally, adapters set allowances to 1 after any operation.
-If this didn't happen for some reason (or this is an old account that existed before automatic allowance resets), the user can do that manually.
+7. **Setting bot permissions** - users can grant or revoke permissions for specific bots to manage their credit account within a multicall.

 ## External calls